 Software and Settings That Help You Increase Gadget Lifespan

 Most device owners think of maintenance purely in physical terms.
-But the software side of a device directly affects how hard its hardware has to work, which affects how quickly components wear out.
+But the software side of a device directly affects how hard its hardware has to work, which in turn affects how quickly components wear out.

 Why Keeping Software Updated Matters for Hardware Health